Obama, playing ‘hype man,’ tries to jolt COP26

 “To President Obama: You want to meet the youth here at the COP; we are here waiting for you,” said Ugandan activist Vanessa Nakate, underwhelmed by the mitigation contributions made by wealthy nations to poorer nations.
 “President Obama: Show us the money.”

-In his speech, Obama noted that Biden announced a quadrupling of America’s annual climate-finance pledge over the next few years, to $11 billion.
+In his speech, Obama noted that Biden announced a quadrupling of the United States’ annual climate-finance pledge over the next few years, to $11 billion.
 Much of the funding, which includes $3 billion to help vulnerable countries adapt to the impacts of climate change, requires congressional approval.

 Earlier Monday morning, Obama met with representatives from Fiji, Grenada and the Republic of the Marshall Islands to call attention to the disproportionate peril of island nations.